-At the balance sheet date the Income and Expenditure reserve has a negative balance of £341,000 (2019: £2.0million).
-If the Pension Reserve is removed this becomes a positive reserve of £3.7million (2019: £4.4million).
+At the balance sheet date the Income and Expenditure reserve has a negative balance of £487,000 (2019/20: \pounds (341,000)).
+If the Pension Reserve is removed this becomes a positive reserve of £3.9million (2019/20: £3.7million).
 The Governing Body expectation is that £1million of cash reserves should be retained for regular cashflow and emergencies.
-Reserves will also be increased through the generation of annual operating surpluses.
+Reserves will be increased through the generation of annual operating surpluses.